swiftlang/swift/docs/ErrorHandling.rst

   }

-The ``enum`` provides a namespace of errors, a list of possible errors within that namespace, and optional values to attach to each option.
+The ``enum`` provides a namespace of errors, a list of possible errors within that namespace and optional values to attach to each option.

 Note that this corresponds very cleanly to the ``NSError`` model of an error domain, an error code, and optional user data.
 We expect to